 All PD(s)/PI(s) must include their eRA Commons ID in the Credential field of the Senior/Key Person Profile Component of the SF424(R&R) Application Package.
 Failure to register in the Commons and to include a valid PD/PI Commons ID in the credential field will prevent the successful submission of an electronic application to NIH.
 See Section III of this FOA for information on registration requirements.
 The applicant organization must ensure that the DUNS number it provides on the application is the same number used in the organization's profile in the eRA Commons and for the System for Award Management.
 Additional information may be found in the SF424 (R&R) Application Guide.
-See more tips (//grants.nih.gov/grants/guide/url_redirect.htm?id=11146) for avoiding common errors.
-Upon receipt, applications will be evaluated for completeness and compliance with application instructions by the Center for Scientific Review, NIH.
-Applications that are incomplete or non-compliant will not be reviewed.
+See more tips (//grants.nih.gov/grants/guide/url\redirect.htm?id=11146) for avoiding common errors.
+Upon receipt, applications will be evaluated for completeness and compliance with application instructions by the Center for Scientific Review and responsiveness by components of participating organizations, NIH.
+Applications that are incomplete, non-compliant and/or nonresponsive will not be reviewed.
 Post Submission Materials Applicants are required to follow the instructions for post-submission materials, as described in the policy (//grants.nih.gov/grants/guide/url redirect.htm?id=82299).
 Any instructions provided here are in addition to the instructions in the policy.
-Section V. Application Review Information 1.
-Criteria Only the review criteria described below will be considered in the review process.
-As part of the NIH mission (//grants.nih.gov/grants/guide/url redirect.htm?id=11149), all applications submitted to the NIH in support of biomedical and behavioral research are evaluated for scientific and technical merit through the NIH peer review system.
+Section V. Application Review Information Important Update: See NOT-OD-18-228 (/grants/guide/notice-files/NOT-OD-18-228.html) for updated review language for due dates on or after January 25, 2019.
+1. Criteria Only the review criteria described below will be considered in the review process.
+As part of the NIH mission (//grants.nih.gov/grants/guide/url\redirect.htm?id=11149), all applications submitted to the NIH in support of biomedical and behavioral research are evaluated for scientific and technical merit through the NIH peer review system.
 For this particular announcement, note the following: